 Vidler, a long time resident of Nambucca Heads on the NSW mid north coast, is president of the NSW Veteran Golfers Association (NSWVGA) and in that voluntary role oversees a statewide schedule that includes some 54 veteran “Week of Golf” tournaments.

 As well as day to day administration and regular trips to Sydney to meet with his vets committee colleagues, Vidler also spends some eight months of the year on the road attending tournaments across the state, officiating at presentations, getting feedback from participants, and working on new initiatives.

-The NSWVGA oversees various events for men and women aged over 55 and over 50 and currently has more than 15,600 active members.
+The NSWVGA oversees various events for men and women aged over 55 and currently has more than 15,600 active members.